saidortigoza/TC1031-Actividades-Formativas/README.md

 * Write instrumented tests.

-* Continue writing and running the app until it displays the data.

 * Replace the calls to the methods in the DAO interface by calls to equivalent methods in the Entity class.

-* Run the verifyDatabase() function provided by the Room library.

 ## Question 1